frouo/lembot-public-website/blog/2021-05-10-hello-world.md

 This is where lembot comes in.

-## Let's build it together
+## Build lembot with us

-You, as a user, are my best inputs.
-Tell me what would improve your productivity and and let's build lembot together: submit a [feature request](https://lembot.com/feature-request).
+You, as a user, are out best inputs.
+Feel free to reach me at [francois@lembot.com](mailto:francois@lembot.com), by chat or [linkedin](https://www.linkedin.com/in/francoisrouault/) to help us improve your productivity and let's build lembot together.

 ## Who is behind